 Why become a physical therapist assistant?

-This is more than four times faster than the national average for all occupations, which sits at seven percent.
-Like many other healthcare jobs, the aging baby boomer generation is creating a spike in demand as retirements and age-related health issues grow.
+Like many other health care jobs, the aging baby boomer generation is creating a spike in demand as retirements and age-related health issues grow.

 What does a physical therapist assistant do?